ollema/glimra/README.md

 `glimra` uses [NIFs](https://www.erlang.org/doc/system/nif) to extract syntax highlighting events provided by the [`tree-sitter`](https://crates.io/crates/tree-sitter) and [`tree-sitter-highlight`](https://crates.io/crates/tree-sitter-highlight) crates.
 This allows `glimra` to provide syntax highlighting for a wide range of languages with minimal effort.

 Unfortunately, this also means that `glimra` only works with the Erlang target.
-Furthermore, you either need to have access to the Rust toolchain or you can use the provided precompiled binaries.
+You can use the provided precompiled binaries for the supported platforms or compile the NIFs yourself with the Rust toolchain.

 Currently, the following operating systems and architectures are supported: